Interim Managing Director

-Karen Shepherd is the Director of Government Affairs, Advancement and Community for The Washington Ballet.
+Karen Shepherd is the Interim Managing Director for The Washington Ballet.
 She has over 20 years of experience in arts management and arts education for both non-profit and for-profit sectors of the arts industry.

 In her role, Karen leads the government, foundation, and corporate fundraising initiatives for The Washington Ballet in addition to providing strategic oversight and operating plans for community impact programming.